 The BBS was launched in 1994, and involves thousands of volunteer birdwatchers carrying out standardised annual bird counts on randomly-located 1-km sites.

-Comparing these annual counts enables us to monitor the population changes of over 100 bird species.
-Read about the methodology and survey design.
+Comparing these annual counts enables us to monitor the population changes of over 100 bird species, how we go about monitoring these changes can be read on the methodology and survey design page.
+The survey is designed to be a simple and enjoyable birdwatching exercise, why not find out more about taking part?

 The BBS replaced the previous BTO population monitoring survey, the Common Birds Census (CBC).
 Trends from the two schemes can be combined to give long-term bird population trends that run from the 1960s to the present.
 The latest joint CBC/BBS trends are published in the BirdTrends Report.